 The formula is so thick it’s difficult to apply.
 Also very difficult to get out of the bottle.

 Many of the colors start to fade noticeably after a week or so.

 Con Color didn't take

 The color washes out with the dye, leaving a splotchy discolored look.
 Works best with lighter colored hair.

-Con Only lasted 2 washes
+Con Only lasted two washes

 Con Takes a lot of dye for anyone with thick hair

 For just below shoulder length you’re looking at at least three boxes to cover all your hair if you have thick hair

 It takes a few color removers to get the color out to a bleachable level.